arshem/webNovelScraper/README.md

 - Compiles fetched chapters into an EPUB.
 - Real-time updates via WebSocket.
 - Simple Web UI for starting and monitoring download progress.
+- Fetches new chapters automagically through /cron endpoint

 ## Prerequisites

 - Node.js (compatible with the latest version)
 - npm (Node package manager)
+- Cron (optional, if you want to automatically fetch new chapters)

 ## Installation